 The rule-based engine is usually either a declarative or script-based engine, but the underlying rules are typically implemented as if they were in a procedural language such as C++.

-5 Benefits of Using an ERP System with a Business Rule Engine
+5 Benefits of Using an ERP System with BRE

-The ERP system with a business rule engine is a new way to automate your business.
-The benefits of using an ERP system with a business rule engine are:
+The ERP system is a new way to automate your business.
+The benefits of using an ERP system with an engine are:

 - Increased efficiency